Humanitarian-Making/api/README.md

 ## Production server: <https://humanitarianmaking.org>

 An automatic deploy to the production server is setup.
-Any changes to the master branch will trigger this deploy.
+Any merges to the Master branch will trigger this.